General Terms and Conditions of Sale

-2.2 The legal relations between us and our Customers are solely governed by the written purchase contract, including these General Terms and Conditions of Delivery.
+2.2 The legal relations between us and our Customers are solely governed by the written purchase contract, including these General Terms and Conditions of Sale.
 This fully reflects all agreements between the contracting parties on the object of the contract.
 Oral promises made by us before the conclusion of this contract are not legally binding and oral agreements between the contracting parties are to be replaced by a written contract, unless it is expressly stated therein that they will continue to be binding in each case.

-2.3 Additions and amendments to the agreements made, including these General Terms and Conditions of Delivery, shall only be effective in writing.
+2.3 Additions and amendments to the agreements made, including these General Terms and Conditions of Sale, shall only be effective in writing.
 With the exception of Managing Directors, our employees are not entitled to make any oral agreements deviating from this.
 To comply with the written form, transmission by fax is sufficient; otherwise transmission by means of telecommunications, in particular e-mail, is not sufficient.

 2.4 Information provided by us on the object of the delivery or service (e.g. weights, dimensions, practical value, capacity, tolerances and technical data) as well as our representations of the same (e.g. drawings and illustrations) are only approximately applicable, unless the applicability for the contractually intended purpose requires precise conformity.
-These are not guaranteed characteristics but rather descriptions or designations of the delivery or service.
+These are not guaranteed characteristics but descriptions or designations of the delivery or service.
 Deviations or differences which are customary in the trade, which are the result of legal provisions or which represent technical improvements, as well as the replacement of components by parts of equivalent value, are permissible in so far as they do not detract from the applicability for the contractually intended purpose.

 2.5 We retain the ownership or copyright for all offers and cost estimates issued by us as well as products, drawings, illustrations, calculations, brochures, catalogues, models, tools and other documents and resources made available to the Customer.
 Without our express consent, the Customer may not make these objects, or the content thereof, accessible to third parties or make them known to third parties, or have them used or reproduced, either by himself or by third parties.
 At our request he must return these objects to us in their entirety and, where applicable, destroy any copies made of them, if they are no longer needed by him in the proper course of business or if negotiations do not result in the conclusion of a contract.